-This page provides useful information for technical partners, engineers, surveyors and contractors who are participating in, or interested in learning more about the ongoing coastal analysis and mapping effort.
+This page provides useful information for technical partners, engineers, surveyors, and contractors who are participating in, or interested in learning more about, FEMA's ongoing coastal analysis and mapping effort.

 What You Should Know and Why

-As part of the Risk Mapping, Assessment and Planning (Risk MAP) effort, FEMA has undertaken a scientific and engineering effort to update Flood Insurance Rate Maps (FIRMs) and Flood Insurance Studies (FISs) in populated coastal areas nationwide.
-This FEMA-led effort is being conducted in cooperation with other federal agencies, state agencies, regional entities, non-profit organizations (including universities and professional associations), local communities and tribal entities.
+As part of the Risk Mapping, Assessment and Planning (Risk MAP) effort, FEMA has undertaken a scientific and engineering effort to update Flood Insurance Rate Maps (FIRMs) and Flood Insurance Study (FIS) reports in populated coastal areas nationwide.
+This FEMA-led effort is being conducted in cooperation with other federal agencies, state agencies, regional entities, non-profit organizations (including universities and professional associations), local communities, and tribal entities.
 You may be eligible to assist with this effort as a Cooperating Technical Partner.

 Information on how to submit a Letter of Map Change on behalf of clients.

-FEMA Mitigation Assessment Team (MAT) Reports include technical and engineering design recommendations for structures based on findings from a number of natural disasters.
-Click here to read the FEMA MAT Reports.
+FEMA Mitigation Assessment Team (MAT) Reports include technical and engineering design recommendations for structures based on findings following a number of natural disasters.
+Click here to access the FEMA MAT Reports

 Steps You Can Take

-Advise communities to build outside of the high-risk SFHAs and/or by building to flood-resistant standards.
+Advise communities to build outside of the high-risk SFHAs and/or build to flood-resistant standards.

 Understand the coastal flood risk study process so you can correctly advise communities and ensure a smooth process.